 Held in St. Marks Church, Leeds Road with coffee and lunch included.
 Peter Medhurst revealed over two sessions how this extraordinary woman became the patroness of music.
 He then went on to variously perform, introduce and discuss the rich legacy of works she inspired down the centuries from compositions by Handel and Purcell; paintings by Raphael and Waterhouse as well as the writings of Chaucer.

-This is our joint event with HDFAG and is in celebration of the NADFAS Golden Jubilee to explore the music, art and poetry surrounding the extraordinary St. Cecilia.
-The day will be led by Peter Medhurst who lectured to Nidd Valley in April 2017 on Vivaldi in Venice.
+This was our joint event with HDFAG to celebrate the NADFAS Golden Jubilee by exploring the music, art and poetry surrounding the extraordinary St. Cecilia.

 St. Ceclia is the patron saint of music and her feast day falls in the month of November.
 Traditionally, she is the inventor of the organ and just about every portrait of her from Raphael to Max Ernst shows her seated at the organ making music.

 Full of interesting tales of the criminal art underworld, their origins, methods and corrupt dealers in the trade, including Bill, a handler of stolen antiques, a likeable rogue who provided invaluable information on other villains.
 We considered him to be a success story, as he turned his back on the antiques trade to become a professional chef.
 Nearly two decades later he was revealed as a prolific art forger.
 He was convicted along with his kitchen staff!
 An entertaining, informative and revealing 60 minutes.